Custom 3D-printed replacement parts: transport gears, enclosures, brackets and mounts.

 Ikegami HTM-1005RA2 broadcast monitor acquired alongside a Victor monitor; both had one hell of a rough ride in transit.
 Fortunately this one fared a lot better than the Victor.

-An NEC PC Engine AV adapter that came bundled with a console purchase, rehoused by PointerFunction in a custom enclosure.
+An NEC PC Engine AV adapter that came bundled with a console purchase, rehoused by PointerFunction in a custom 3D-printed enclosure finished in galaxy black.

 Sega Nomad with a broken aftermarket screen, brought back to life.
 Plus physical mods to restore CD audio mixing and add Master System game compatibility, both omitted from the original Nomad's design.